The empowering voices behind Maricopa County’s Voices for CASA Children

 Brenda joined the Voices for CASA Children Team in June 2018 as the Outreach Support Specialist.
 An Arizona native, Brenda has a background in Psychology from Arizona State University and brings eight years of experience working with adolescent girls at Florence Crittendon in the heart of Phoenix.
 At Voices for CASA Children, she is passionate to serve Arizona’s youth by way of helping community members apply to become Court Appointed Special Advocates.
+Brenda additionally plays a critical role coordinating the VOICES Volunteer Program.
 Outside of the office, Brenda spends her time with her husband and four children.